 Links as answers are another pet hate of mine.
 Links often prove worthless in terms of site history.
 If I had a pound for every time I find an accepted answer on here with just a link to a blog from a couple of years back and the link no longer works...
 Well, I'd probably have 50 quid anyway...

 I don't find 'Suggested answer' quite helpful.
-Having used this forum extensively to search for answers to questions/problems, I am currently contributing to the forum by providing answers wherever I can.
-But this feature mostly impacts the user who is searching for answers.
+Having used this forum extensively to search for answers to questions/problems, I guess, this feature mostly impacts the user who is searching for answers.